So you’re thinking about full-time RV living and wondering how on earth you are going to homeschool your kids along the way?.

 I spent many Sundays creating my school schedule for the coming week, of course, this now meant that I was thinking/doing school 6 days a week!!!
 Nobody wants to do school at the weekend.
 As the week progresses things change, so your masterplan is now askew.

 My homeschool friend shared this book with me before we left.
 I was extremely grateful because it gave me some insight into what they should be doing each and every day.
-This book also recommends books for your kids.
-Keep in mind that there is a lot of information in this book and it can be overload.
+Keep in mind that there is a lot of information in this particular book and it can become a bit much, so take it in little bits.
 However if you keep it real and use the book as a guide, it works great.

 We use an “umbrella school” in Florida (our home state) to meet the requirements and they are also a help here.
 My umbrella school suggests that we do 4 hours of school per day or 180 hours per year.
 I did 4 hours, 5 days a week of school last year but this year I am changing it up to 2 days X 5 hours, 2 days X 4 hours and maybe 2 hours at the weekend.
 I usually keep this for Art Hub and reading books, that way they don’t realize they are doing school and it serves to give us a break from the weekend madness.